Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 - develop your language and skills to prepare you for your academic course at Cardiff University

-- include a full programme of course materials, audio and video input, and self-access materials which will cover the skills of academic reading, writing, listening and speaking
+- include a full teaching programme and course materials that will cover the skills of academic reading, writing, listening and speaking

-- offer every student a classroom experience from the safety of their own homes: you will be placed in a group of students for online lessons with one of our experienced and qualified tutors, as well as being guided to self-study tasks to supplement your online learning.
-We hope that you will enjoy working both independently and with the other students in your group as you develop your skills together
+- offer every student a rich classroom experience: you will be placed in a group of students for your lessons with our experienced and qualified tutors where we hope that you will enjoy working both individually and with the other students in your group as you develop your skills together

 - offer all students pastoral care from our approachable and caring team

-The course structure has been designed to provide an initial four-week teaching block where the primary focus is to quickly develop your language resource.
+The primary focus of the first four weeks of the course is to quickly develop your language resource.
 It will focus on intensive study of the vocabulary and grammatical features common to academic discourse.